leonstel/leonstel.github.io/drafts/mob.md

 All future code is unmaintainable but some take longer to reach that point.
-Different team members, experiences, inability, ignorance, status, ego, hippo's, everyone has different perspective some just want to work, other want to express their passion, others wants appreciation and others wants a designer couch of 3999 euros.
+Different team members, experiences, inability, ignorance, status, ego, hippo's, everyone has different perspective some just want to work to pay the bills, other want to express their passion, others wants appreciation and others wants a designer couch of 3999 euros.

 redux - mobx - hookstate